tiffanyng23/spotify-app/README.md

-# Spotify Artist Page: Reimagined
+# Spotify Artist Discovery Page
 View Project on Fly: <a href="https://spotify-app.fly.dev/"> Spotify Artist Page</a>

-A reimagined Spotify Artist Explore Page where you can search album and track information for any artist.
+A Spotify Artist Discovery Page with the aim of being a tool to discover the music of an artist of the users choosing, with a focus on artist albums and album tracks.
+This page is meant to be used as an additional tool alongside Spotify, as it is used to search for a specific artist the user is interested in thoroughly exploring the music of.
+It is not meant to be used to search for specific tracks, since the regular Spotify App is effective for that use case.
 The <a href="https://developer.spotify.com/documentation/web-api">Spotify Web API</a>  was used to gather album and track information.
 Information was requested for the following endpoints: Get Artist, Get Artist's Albums, Get Artist's Top Tracks, Get Album, Get Album Tracks, and Get Track.

 ## Why Did I Make this Page?
-I created a reimagined Spotify Artist Explore Page to helps users decide where to start when exploring a new artist, as looking through an artist's discography can be overwhelming especially if they have a lot of tracks/albums.
-It has a lot of the same components seen on Spotify, but focuses more on exploring artist albums and tracks from their albums.
+I created a reimagined Spotify Artist Discovery Page to guide users on where to start when exploring a new artist.
+Looking through an artist's discography can be overwhelming, especially if they have a lot of tracks/albums.
+This page has a lot of the same components seen on Spotify, but focuses more on exploring artist albums and tracks from their albums, instead of searching for specific tracks.
+This page is meant to be used with the Spotify App, as it serves a different purpose.

 I wanted this page to focus on albums, and tracks found in their albums (not so much songs they are featured in, extra singles, or from compilation albums), since I feel albums show more of the artists artistic/musical vision.
 Personally, I prefer listening to albums over playlists since I like exploring overarching themes, transitions, and sounds across tracks in an album.
 This reflects how I approached the layout and focus of this page.

 The criteria used to organize these songs and tracks is somewhat based on Spotify's popularity score which is defined on the Spotify Web API page as: